Barrus00/Swifty/README.md

 2. (Optionally) Create and activate the python virtual environment.
 3. Install the requirements. (`pip install -r requirements.txt`)
 4. Run the app. (`python3 swifty.py`)

+## Remarks:
+* Script is run directly from a file, so remember to save the changes before running.